Sam Fender Adds Extra Sydney Show To Australian Tour

-Sam Fender’s upcoming Australian tour has had a new date incorporated, with Sydney gaining an extra show!
+Sam Fender has added a new date to his upcoming Australian tour.
+Tickets for Fender’s show at Sydney’s Enmore Theatre on Tuesday, 22nd November have sold out, leading Fender to announce a second Sydney show at the Hordern Pavilion on Saturday, 26th November.

-Perhaps unsurprisingly, news of Fender’s Australian return in November was a popular one – all dates selling out very fast.
-It’s pretty easy to understand why too, Fender has become a globally beloved name; his music striking a chord and quickly elevating to arena-scale impact.
-With the release of 2021’s Seventeen Going Under, Fender properly solidified himself as a star, nabbing a Mercury Prize nomination, as well as a Brit Award nomination for British Album of the Year.
+Fender’s shows at the Palace Foreshore in Melbourne and Brisbane’s Fortitude Music Hall are also sold out.
+It’s easy to understand why: with the release of 2021’s Seventeen Going Under, Fender solidified himself as a star of contemporary music, nabbing a Mercury Prize nomination, as well as a BRIT nomination for British Album of the Year.

 Sam Fender – ‘Seventeen Going Under’

-The extra Sydney show will take place at the Hordern Pavilion and has to be noted, will be the final show Fender will play in the city as part of the Australian tour.
-It’s the only extra opportunity Australian fans will have to see Sam Fender perform on the East Coast, so they’re encouraged to get involved once the tickets go on sale next week.
+Fender was recently included on the lineup for Adelaide’s inaugural Harvest Rock festival, which is taking place on Saturday, 19th and Sunday, 20th November at Rymill Park and Rodney Park.
+Harvest Rock will also feature Jack White (in his only Australian show), Crowded House, The Black Crowes, Khruangnbin, Groove Armada and more.

-A pre-sale session for Secret Sounds subscribers commences from 12pm AEST on Monday 29th August.
-General public ticket sales will be taking place from 12pm AEST on Tuesday 30th August.
+General public ticket sales for Fender’s Hordern Pavilion date will commence at 12pm AEST on Tuesday, 30th August.
+A pre-sale session for Secret Sounds subscribers commences at 12pm AEST on Monday, 29th August.

 Sam Fender Australian Tour 2022